czhao028/DataScience/README.md

 After individually going through [current hotspots](https://www.scientificamerican.com/article/map-reveals-hidden-u-s-hotspots-of-coronavirus-infection/) as defined by cases per 10,000 people (including rural areas that often get overlooked), we listed out the major reasons that coronavirus was brought to regions & what worsened the problem in [this document](https://docs.google.com/document/d/1aYphRfF8b_siem5ZNdMKAaTm5iFiyQtQwD_adOMns5U/edit?usp=sharing).
 By examining expert opinions & narrowing down into the most recurring causes, we chose 6 factors to investigate the importance of:
 <ol>

-  <li> <b> Travel </b>
+  <li> <b> Transportation </b>
     <ul>
       <li>

-The majority of cases were brought to coasts and small towns by international or out-of-state travel
+The majority of cases were brought to coasts and small towns by international or out-of-state travel.
+We look at most traveled airplane routes coming into each city; for small towns, this is their link to large, coronavirus-heavy areas.
     </ul>
    <li> <b> Population Density </b>
      <ul>